Oxford Physics: Soft and Biological Matter

 Wetting on micropatterned surfaces

-We have, some time ago now, worked extensively on fluid-structure interactions.
+We have worked extensively on fluid-structure interactions.
 If a hydrophobic surface is patterned with micron scale posts it can become superhydrophobic.
 The surface is strongly water repellent, and drops slide off very easily.
 There are many examples where nature has exploited superhydrophobic designs, for example, on the surfaces of leave to aid the run-off of rainwater.
 We used analytic and numerical approaches to understand the pinning and dynamics of drops on micro-patterned surfaces.

 Simulations (above) and experiments (left) showing a fluid spreading through a lattice of triangular microposts.